 Reducing trial costs

 Artificial intelligence has the potential to draw insights from tremendous volumes of real-world data and apply it to the design of clinical trials, which could reduce significantly the cost.
 Especially given that patient recruitment alone represents about 30% of the total clinical trial time.

 Last year, the Horizon 2020 program granted €16M to a huge European consortium — including big names like Institut Curie, Charité, Bayer, Philips and IBM — aiming to use AI technology to improve clinical outcomes in oncology at lower cost.

 However, precedents have not been that promising.
 In 2013, the M.D.
 Anderson Cancer Center launched a program to test whether IBM Watson could speed up the process of matching patients with clinical trials.
 In the end, the $62M program didn’t prove to be efficient and cost-effective.

 Challenges to overcome

 The very first cloud-based deep learning algorithm has been approved recently by the FDA under the category of medical devices, meaning it can be used in clinical routine.
 In the EU, there is a legislative proposal for new medical device regulations, not yet adopted, that addresses software for medical devices with a medical purpose of “prediction and prognosis.”
-An additional challenge in Europe is that the recent General Data Protection Regulation (GDPR) enforcement is also impacting the development of AI algorithms.
+An additional challenge in Europe is that the recent General Data Protection Regulation (GDPR) enforcement is negatively impacting the development of AI algorithms.

 There is undoubtedly fantasy around AI.
 Entrepreneurs are tempted to surf on the hype and the limited understanding of the community about what AI is and what it can do.
 The AI business value chain should be discussed to clarify the involvement of different stakeholders in all steps, from raw algorithms to results.
-That way, we will be able to finally switch from an overhyped technology with only a few proof-of-concept examples to a breakthrough in healthcare.
+That way, we will be able to finally switch from an overhyped technology with only a few proof-of-concept examples to an actual breakthrough in healthcare.